-Greening Imperial is a cross-campus and community initiative that aims to transform Imperial into a university that is a pioneer and exemplar in sustainability, ultimately becoming one of the most sustainable and respected universities globally.
-The motivation for this initiative comes from a realisation that Imperial is lagging behind its peers and that significant demand exists amongst students and staff for the college to improve its ethical and environmental policies, practices and performance.
-This was evident from a student and staff survey conducted in 2017.
+Greening Imperial was a cross-campus and community initiative that ran from 2017-2020 and aimed to encourage the university to become a pioneer and exemplar in sustainability.
+The motivation for the initiative came from a realisation that Imperial was lagging behind its peers and that significant demand existed amongst students and staff for the college to improve its ethical and environmental policies, practices and performance.

-Greening Imperial will improve Imperial's performance related to sustainability and enhance its actions on tackling environmental challenges and climate change.
-This includes reducing reputational risk and improving its global leadership standing in the world, both in research and operations.
+Greening Imperial aimed to improve Imperial's performance related to sustainability and enhance its actions on tackling environmental challenges and climate change.
+This included reducing reputational risk and improving its global leadership standing in the world, both in research and operations.

 The Greening Imperial team worked closely with the College to improve how sustainability and action on climate change were integrated into its operations, education, research and support to the wider community.
 From 2017-2020, achievements included securing the appointment of an Academic Leader for Sustainability (Professor Paul Lickiss), a formal Sustainability Strategy, removing single-use plastic glasses from catering outlets, introducing a coffee cup levy, replacing single-use cutlery with reusable wooden cutlery, participation in the SDG Teach In and the Student Switch Off campaign.

 Find out more about the achievements of Greening Imperial.